ampacheco/ckad-training/README.md

 # ckad-training
-Resources to prepare for KAD Certification
+Resources to prepare for CKAD Certification